 Your local Labour Party

-In the 2017 General Election, Emily Thornberry was returned as our MP with an increased majority of 20,263.
+In the 2019 General Election, Emily Thornberry was returned as our MP with a majority of 17,328.

 In 2016, Labour recorded excellent results in the London Mayoral and Assembly elections.

 In 2018, Labour retained 47 of the 48 seats on Islington council – we first won overall control of the council in 2010.

 These successes, which were a result of our direct contact with voters, are enabling us to put our values into practice and to make tangible improvements in the lives of our communities.

 Our policies are aimed at reducing inequality and eliminating poverty

 - Living wage: Islington was the first council to introduce the living wage for all its

 employees; we insist that suppliers do the same.